-A long day from M’Hammid to Marrakesh, with a stop in Ksar Ait Benhaddou.
+Short Description.
 A private taxi took us from M’Hammid to Ammzerou (near Zagora), where I had left my rented car.
-From there we headed toward Ait Benhaddou, where we stopped for a couple of hours.
-In the evening, we crossed the High Atlas Mountains via the Tizi N’Tikka Pass.
+At lunch, we strolled through Ksar Ait Benhaddou for a couple of hours.
+At dusk, we crossed the High Atlas Mountains via the Tizi N’Tikka Pass.
 We arrived at Naima’s home in Marrakesh around midnight.

-Meriem had had an early morning flight from Zagora to Casablanca.
-When I woke up, Mohammed talked with a private taxi to take us along the Draa Valley: from M’Hammid (where the camel trek through the Sahara Desert ended) to Zagora (where the trek had started a few days before).
-The Draa Valley appeared very dry on this section.
-Low-altitude reddish mountains and the typical mud-brick kasbahs dominated the valley.
-We stopped in the little town of Tamegroute – known for its desert pottery of colored plates and tajine cookware.
-After that, we went directly to the campsite Oasis les Palmier in Ammzerou, where I had parked my rented car for four days during our trek in the Sahara Desert.
+Meriem had an early morning flight from Zagora to Casablanca.
+Mohammed had talked with a private taxi to take us along the Draa Valley: from M’Hammid (where the camel trek through the Sahara Desert ended) to Zagora (where the trek had started a few days before).
+The Draa Valley appeared very dry in this section.
+Low-altitude reddish mountains and typical mud-brick kasbahs dominated the valley.
+We stopped in the small town of Tamegroute – known for its desert pottery of colored plates and tajine cookware.
+Eventually, we went to the camping ground Oasis les Palmier in Ammzerou, where I had parked my rented car for four days throughout our trek in the Sahara Desert.

 The road from Zagora to Ksar Ait Benhaddou

-The endless road along the Draa Valley awaited us from Zagora to Ouarzazate (the same road I drove a week before when I came from the Dades Gorges).
+An endless road along the Draa Valley awaited us from Zagora to Ouarzazate (the same road I drove a week before when I had come from the Dades Gorges).
 Palm-tree oases abundantly grew along the 200-km Draa Valley.
-Whereas ksars with mud-brick houses appeared here and there at the boundary between vegetation and the rocky desert (hammada).
-When we reached the Oued Ounilla (a valley with little vegetation), the iconic ksar Ait Benhaddou appeared at the horizon.
+Whereas ksars with mud-brick houses dotted the border between vegetation and rocky desert (hammada).
+On the Oued Ounilla, a valley with little vegetation, the iconic ksar Ait Benhaddou appeared on the horizon.

-We parked in Issiwid (a village built along the same river, just opposite to Ait Benhaddou).
-Then we quickly ate sheep skewers with vegetables-rice and a tajine at a Moroccan riad.
-After lunch, we wandered the traditional streets with earth houses.
+We parked in Issiwid (a village built along the same river, but opposite to Ait Benhaddou).
+Then we quickly had lunch – sheep skewers with vegetables-rice and a tajine, at a Moroccan riad.
+After lunch, we wandered the traditional streets with traditional mudbrick houses.
 Piles of rubbish, hay, and mud-brick dwellings adorned with geometric Berber decorations flanked the dusty streets.
-Colorful stalls selling Berber shawls, jewels, and knives, as well as djellabas and masks flanked the narrow alleys.
-From Issiwid we crossed the Ounilla River and arrived in the lower part of ksar Ait Benhaddou.
+Colorful stalls selling Berber shawls, jewels, and knives, as well as djellabas and masks flanked the narrow alleys of the village.
+From Issiwid we crossed the Ounilla River and reached the lower part of ksar Ait Benhaddou.

 Ksar Ait Benhaddou

 Ait Benhaddou was an important outpost on the caravan route that connected former Sudan with the imperial cities of Morrocco.
 Listed as a UNESCO world heritage site, the ksar was a typical example of a compact fortified habitat of the pre-Saharan regions in southern Morocco.
-The settlement featured simple mud-brick buildings built in the 17th-18th centuries.
-The reddish dwellings crowded at the foot of a rocky slope.
-While a collective granary (igrhem n’iqadarne) surrounded by a fortification wall dominated the settlement from the hilltop.
+The settlement featured simple mud-brick buildings built in the XVII-XVIIIth centuries.
+Reddish dwellings crowded at the foot of a rocky slope.
+While a collective granary (igrhem n’iqadarne) surrounded by a fortification wall dominated the settlement from a hilltop.

 We explored the narrow, winding streets of the ksar, then passed the main mosque.
 After that, we climbed to the fortification from the top of the village.
-The abrupt streets passed through vaulted corridors built at the ground floor of some dwellings.
-Not many people lived in the village and only few buildings seemed entirely restored.
-Most of them collapsed or seemed abandoned while their inner courtyards looked more like a residual space.
-But on the walls of some houses, signs with the inscription ‘Gladiator’ pointed toward the place where scenes from the famous movie had been cast.
+The abrupt streets passed through vaulted corridors built on the ground floor of mud-brick houses.
+Not many people lived in the village and only a few buildings seemed entirely restored.
+Most of them collapsed or seemed abandoned while their inner courtyards looked more like residual space.
+But on the walls of some houses, signs with the inscription ‘Gladiator’ pointed toward the place where scenes of the famous movie had been cast.

 Noble families built approximately eight kasbahs in the ksar’s neighborhood near the river.
-Their volumes featured defensive corner towers with richly decorated cornice.
-The imposing kasbahs could be easily distinguished with their mighty walls on the backdrop of the built dwellings mass.
-We entered Kasbah Ait Ougrem – a large fortified mud-brick fortress, developed on several levels, around an inner courtyard and four defense corner towers.
+Their volumes featured defensive corner towers with a richly decorated cornice.
+The imposing kasbahs could easily be distinguished by their mighty walls on the backdrop of the built dwellings mass.
+We entered Kasbah Ait Ougrem – a large fortified mud-brick fortified dwelling, developed on several floors, around an inner courtyard and four defense corner towers.
 The kasbah had minimal spaces with little basic furniture.
-At the ground floor, it featured a kitchen with an earth oven built directly on the ground.
+On the ground floor, it featured a kitchen with an earth oven built directly on the ground.
 Next to the kitchen, it had a meeting area with colored bedspreads and Berber carpets.
 In the kasbah’s courtyard, a donkey reminded of the traditional ‘Berber car’ (the most encountered mean of locomotion in Morocco).

 The road from Ait Benhaddou to Marrakesh

 Have you been to Morocco or plan to go there?
-Leave a comment below this post and tell me what you liked about Morocco or what you’re interested to see there.
+Leave a comment below this post and tell me what you liked in Morocco or what you’re interested to see there.